 From Traditional Pancakes to Paleo Pancakes

-In this recipe, I also ditch the processed sugar and trade up for natural flavors like bananas, which also give these pancakes their creamy, rich consistency, and vanilla extract.
+In this recipe, I also ditch the processed sugar and trade up for natural flavors like bananas, which give these pancakes their creamy, rich consistency, and vanilla extract.
 Bananas make for a great addition to any breakfast because they can help boost energy levels as well as help improve mood, promote digestive health and provide the body with nutrients such as manganese and potassium.

 Lastly, I replace conventional dairy milk for vegan-friendly almond milk, making this banana pancake recipe great for anyone following a dairy-free diet.
 Eliminating dairy from your diet can help reduce bloating, improve respiratory health and digestion, clear skin and decrease oxidative stress.